Xilinx/inference-server/docs/hello_world_echo.rst

 Inference
 ---------

-Once the chain is ready, you can make an inference request to it.
+Once the worker is ready, you can make an inference request to it.
 To do so, first construct a request.
-We construct a request that contains an integer and send it to AMD Inference Server.
+We construct a request that contains an integer and send it to the server.

 .. literalinclude:: ../examples/hello_world/echo.py
     :start-after: +inference